Quantitative Marketing Research

 Store Promotion using Halo Effect Contamination in Consumer Decision Making

-International Communication Management Conference, MICA (Consolation Prize, Best Paper Awards)
+International Communication Management Conference (Consolation Prize, Best Paper Awards)

 Join our research team at the University of Cambridge

-Under the guidance of Prof. Jaideep Prabhu — Professor of Marketing, Jawaharlal Nehru Professor of Indian Business and Enterprise, and Director of the Cambridge Centre for India and Global Business at Judge Business School, and his research team led by Ms. Soniya Gupta (Commonwealth Scholar and PhD student in Marketing at the University of Cambridge), a comprehensive academic study is being conducted to explore various ways of strengthening the micro-entrepreneurial ecosystem.
+Under the guidance of Prof. Jaideep Prabhu — Professor of Marketing, Jawaharlal Nehru Professor of Indian Business and Enterprise, and Director of the Cambridge Centre for India and Global Business at Judge Business School, and his research team led by Ms. Soniya Gupta-Rawal — Commonwealth Scholar and PhD student in Marketing, University of Cambridge, a comprehensive academic study is being conducted to explore various ways of strengthening the micro-entrepreneurial ecosystem.

 As part of this initiative, we are offering Research Internship opportunities across multiple domains.
-Selected interns will contribute meaningfully to ongoing research activities and will report to an assigned project manager or research scholar.
+Selected interns will contribute meaningfully to ongoing research activities and will report to an assigned research scholar.

 Assignment Submission Timeline